-We were interested in Danielle Pickett’s comment that Global Fluid 100 Easy Block was ‘heavy enough to accept plenty of layers for those that enjoy glazing, and it’s durable enough that you can apply pressure with your brush the scrub colour off if need be without ruining the surface’ and her comment about Mijello watercolours: ‘I’m really enjoying these paints.
+We were interested in Danielle Pickett’s comment in her product review, that Global Fluid 100 Easy Block was ‘heavy enough to accept plenty of layers for those that enjoy glazing, and it’s durable enough that you can apply pressure with your brush the scrub colour off if need be without ruining the surface’ and her comment about Mijello watercolours: ‘I’m really enjoying these paints.
 The colours are so rich and translucent, it makes the paint look like stained glass rather than paint on paper.
-I’ve not found a use for the Opera pink but the Browns are to die for!
+I’ve not found a use for the Opera Pink but the Browns are to die for!
 I really recommend these paints.
-I got them after a review video off of YouTube. ‘ We asked her to extend the customer review she left on jacksonsart.com and explain about the quality she looks for in materials.
+I got them after I watched a review video on YouTube.’
+We asked her to extend the customer review she left on jacksonsart.com and explain about the quality she looks for in materials.

 Choosing a Watercolour Set